thehoroz/landing-page/README.md

-This is the Landing Page prject from TOP
+This is the Landing Page project from TOP